-Chinese vehicle, while looking very good when new and using quality engine and gearboxes for other manufacturer, in my experience don’t offer quality chassis!
+Chinese vehicle, while looking very good when new and using quality engine and gearboxes from other manufacturer, in my experience don’t offer quality chassis!
 That’s why they are cheaper to buy in the first place.
 They don’t last very long, like most Chinese products..

 Maybe in the future, as Chinese quality manufacturer constantly improves, this will not be an issue any more.
 If you really have to go for a Chinese vehicle, make sure you take it for at least one hour driving test and not just in the city but also on the Hwy.
 That is where the nasty surprise normally do tend to show up.
-Pay special attention at how the steering box behave (as in, not moving the steering wheel and still being able to go constantly straight) and look in the mirrors at the white lines on the road to see if it track straight (you want the same distance between the wheel and the white line on both side front and back)..
+Pay special attention at how the steering box behave (as in, not moving the steering wheel and still being able to go constantly straight) and look in the mirrors at the white lines on the road to see if it does track straight (you want the same distance between the wheel and the white line on both side front and back)..
 The steering wheel play or lack of precision in Chinese buses, with Higer being the worst, is probably the biggest complaint among buses companies owners…

 This is not an easy question to answer, but I’ll try to point out some relevant factors not always obvious at first.

-It helps to keep the weight low down, easier to service (no need to access the roof), they offer more ventilations options, it keeps the vehicle max height lower and they could/should last longer..
+It helps to keep the weight low down, easier to service (no need to access the roof), they offer more ventilation options, it keeps the vehicle max height lower, and they could/should last longer..

-But, if you are into RV for free camping, then there is a serious problem even with the specific types RV A/C units.. power!
+But, if you are planning to do a lot of Dry Camping, then there is a serious problem even with the specific types RV A/C units..
+Power!

 If you have enough solar panel on the roof, you will have no problem during the day, but at this stage it is still not feasible to run an A/C all night on batteries.
-The small A/C designed for RV, use as much power as three full size fridges, 1 to 1.5 kWh, making it virtually impossible, for a battery bank not to go below 50% discharge in only few hours..
-The generator is the only option, but even that at night could be an issue..
+Even the small A/C designed for RV, still use as much power as three full size fridges, 1 to 1.5 kWh, making it virtually impossible, for a battery bank not to go below 50% discharge in only few hours..
+The generator is the only option, but even that at night could be an issue in some places..

-Personally I don’t like A/C units in RV, mainly because of their cost/performance, so I would concentrate on better insulation, better ventilation and perhaps few simple fan locate in strategic location.
+Personally, I don’t like specific RV/Motorhome A/C units, mainly because of their exaggerated cost/performance, so I would concentrate on better insulation, better ventilation and perhaps few simple fan locate in strategic location.

 Lately, the trend is moving towards home split systems that do work much better and cost much less than the specific ones and I have also seen people using portable A/C in RV and for a third of the price, same performance, it does make sense.
 Considering that you may use it 15- 20 time in a year, having a portable one, it may do the trick..

 Here in Australia, the majority of bus and coaches are powered by Diesel, except for the council buses where they have these days, large number running on LPG.
 Diesel and LPG have both cons and pro but there no denial that in Australia Diesel is more readily available especially in remote areas…